duneroadrunner/SaferCPlusPlus/README.md

 Overall though, there's probably more commonality than difference between the Rust and the SaferCPlusPlus memory safety strategies.
 At least compared to other current languages.
 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.

-### SaferCPlusPlus versus Checked C

-"Checked C", like SaferCPlusPlus, takes the approach of extending the language with safer elements that can directly substitute for unsafe native elements.
-In chapter 9 of their [spec](https://github.com/Microsoft/checkedc/releases/download/v0.5-final/checkedc-v0.5.pdf), there is an extensive survey of existing (and historical) efforts to address C/C++ memory safety.
-There they make the argument for the (heretofore neglected) "language extension" approach (basically citing performance, compatibility and the support for granular mixing of safe and unsafe code), that applies to SaferCPlusPlus as well.

-Checked C and SaferCPlusPlus are more complementary than competitive.
-Checked C targets low-level system C code and basically only addresses the array bounds checking issue, including pointer arithmetic, where SaferCPlusPlus skews more toward C++ code and legacy code that would benefit from being converted to modern C++.
-It seems that Checked C is not yet ready for deployment (as of Sep 2016), but one could imagine both solutions being used, with little contention, in projects that have both low-level system type code and higher-level application type code.

 ### Getting started on safening existing code

 The elements in this library are straightforward enough that a separate tutorial, beyond the examples given in the documentation, is probably not necessary.
 But if you're wondering how best to start, probably the easiest and most effective thing to do is to replace the vectors and arrays in your code (that aren't being shared between threads) with [`mse::mstd::vector<>`](#mstdvector) and [`mse::mstd::array<>`](#mstdarray).
 You can substitute `std::string_view` with [`mse::nrp_string_view`](#nrp_string_view), and your `std::string`s with [`mse::mstd::string`](#mstdstring).